francesco-costanzo/gold_miner_spread/README.md

 The symbolic regressor now uses tournament selection with a tournament size of 20 and a 75% mutation probability.
 The search runs for up to 10,000 iterations with a reduced maximum equation size of 6.

+Before fitting the final model, a simple grid search tests several lag lengths and PySR hyperparameters on a validation split.
+The combination with the lowest validation error is then used for training on the full dataset.